mbaze/Z80-Bits/iterative-fixed-point-division.md

 1 / 3 = 1 / 4 + 1 / 16 + 1 / 64 + ...

 where each iteration contributes another term of the expansion.
-For an 8-bit dividend, four iterations are enough to produce an arithmetically exact integer quotient over the entire range.
-For a 16-bit dividend, eight iterations suffice.
+For 8-bit dividends, four iterations are sufficient to reproduce the exact integer quotient over the entire range.
+For 16-bit dividends, eight iterations suffice.

 One subtle issue remains: every time we shift right, we throw away fractional information.
 Left unchecked, these tiny losses accumulate and the final result drifts low.
 The solution is to preload the accumulator with a carefully chosen constant before iteration begins.
-This initial bias acts like a reservoir of fractional carry information.
-As the iterations proceed and the value is repeatedly shifted down, the preload leaks into the result, compensating for the truncation errors introduced by the shifts.
-For an 8-bit dividend, the constant is 256 / 3.
-For a 16-bit dividend, it is 65536 / 3.
+The preload biases the iteration upward to compensate for the downward truncation introduced by repeated right shifts.
+For an 8-bit dividend, the preload constant is floor(256 / 3).
+For a 16-bit dividend, it is floor(65536 / 3).

 The resulting Z80 implementation for division by 3 (A = B / 3) is remarkably compact: